pytnam/pytnam/environment_setup/readme.txt

-environment.yml is anaconda env config file to use this you need to:
+environment.yml is an Anaconda env config file.
+To use this, you need to:

 > conda env create -f environment.yml
 Activate the new environment: